lin-stephanie/rehype-callouts/README.md

 ## What is this?

-This package is a [unified](https://github.com/unifiedjs/unified) ([rehype](https://github.com/rehypejs/rehype)) plugin to add support for callouts (admonitions/alerts).
-This lets you to uniformly use [Obsidian's callout syntax](https://help.obsidian.md/Editing+and+formatting/Callouts) in markdown to achieve the following features:
+This plugin adds support for callouts (admonitions/alerts), allowing you to use [Obsidian's callout syntax](https://help.obsidian.md/Editing+and+formatting/Callouts) uniformly in markdown to achieve the following features:

-- Comes with default callouts types.
-- Supports custom titles (using markdown syntax).
+- Includes default callout types for various themes.
+- Optionally import stylesheets for corresponding [themes](#themes).
-- Supports collapsible and nestable callouts.
+- Supports collapsible callouts with `-/+` and nestable callouts.
+- Allows custom titles with markdown syntax.
-- Supports modifying default callouts (title, icon, color).
+- Customizable default callout types (title, icon, color).
-- Configurable [themes](#themes) for applying default callout types and styles.
-- Configurable new types of callouts.
+- Configurable new callout types.
 - Configurable aliases for callout types.
 - Configurable icon display.

 ## When should I use this?

-This plugin is useful when you need to write callouts in markdown and render them effectively, such as displaying callouts written in Obsidian on a blog website created with the Astro framework.
+This plugin helps render markdown callouts, making it ideal for displaying Obsidian callouts on an Astro-powered blog.

-Additionally, this plugin modifies HTML directly (no `allowDangerousHtml` needed in [remark-rehype](https://github.com/remarkjs/remark-rehype)), and manages collapsible callouts using the details tag without requiring JavaScript.
+It also modifies HTML directly (no `allowDangerousHtml` in [remark-rehype](https://github.com/remarkjs/remark-rehype)) and supports collapsible callouts using the `details` tag, all without JavaScript.

 ## Installation